issalab/mkturk/public/mkturk/readme.md

 ___________________________________________________________________________
 *RESPONSE OPTIONS*
 ___________________________________________________________________________
-Target (default = gridwindow): Type of target bounding box to use during Fixation, Sample, and Response (Test/Choice) Screens.
+Target (default = object): Type of target bounding box to use during Fixation, Sample, and Response (Test/Choice) Screens.
 This can be:

     (1) 'gridwindow' -- a static square fixation window around a gridpoint, requires TASK.FixationWindowSizeInches,